Our Tour recommendations are based on thousands of activities completed by other people on komoot.Learn more

 The River Trent is exceptionally well-served by trails, so hike for as long as your feet will let you in either direction.

-Explore more of England: Browse the best Hikes in other regions.
+Explore more of East Midlands: Browse the best Hikes in other regions.